President Putin: Russia is open to foreign companies that want to return. |

 In addition, President Putin said Russia is also preparing new mechanisms for cross-border settlements.

-Previously, in another development related to economic issues, on June 16, Interfax news agency quoted Russian Senate Chairwoman Valentina Matviyenko as saying that extending the Black Sea grain agreement in the current situation is "impossible".
+Previously, in another development related to economic issues, on June 16, Interfax news agency quoted Russian Senate Speaker Valentina Matviyenko as saying that extending the Black Sea grain agreement in the current situation is "impossible".

-The Black Sea grain deal brokered by Türkiye and the United Nations was signed in July last year, allowing Ukraine to resume grain exports from its southern ports.
+The Black Sea grain deal, brokered by Türkiye and the United Nations, was signed in July last year, allowing Ukraine to resume grain exports from its southern ports.
 Russia has threatened to abandon the deal on July 17 if Moscow’s demands for improved food and fertilizer exports are not met.

 Source